Real estate agent: Real estate broker (or, in some states, qualifying broker)

 After gaining some years of experience in real estate sales, a salesperson may decide to become licensed as a real estate broker (or Principal/qualifying broker) in order to own, manage, or operate their own brokerage.
 In addition, some states allow college graduates to apply for a broker's license without years of experience.
 College graduates fall into this category once they have completed the state-required courses as well.
 California allows licensed attorneys to become brokers upon passing the broker exam without having to take the requisite courses required of an agent.
 Commonly more coursework and a broker's state exam on real estate law must be passed.
-Upon obtaining a broker's license, a real estate agent may continue to work for another broker in a similar capacity as before (often referred to as a broker associate or associate broker) or take charge of their own brokerage and hire other salespersons (or broker), licensees.
+Upon obtaining a broker's license, a real estate agent may continue to work for another broker in a similar capacity as before (often referred to as a broker associate or associate broker) or take charge of their own brokerage and hire other salespersons (or broker licensees).
 Becoming a branch office manager may or may not require a broker's license.
 Some states allow licensed attorneys to become real estate brokers without taking any exam.
 In some states, there are no "salespeople" as all licensees are brokers.

-Agency relationships with clients versus non-agency relationships with customers

-Agency relationships in residential real estate transactions involve the legal representation by a real estate broker (on behalf of a real estate company) of the principal, whether that person(s) is a buyer or a seller.
-The broker and his licensed real estate salespersons (salesmen or brokers) then become the agents of the principal.